 ‘A School must seek to provide a sense of stability, encouragement and hope for boys and girls of widely different abilities and socio-cultural backgrounds, helping students to develop their talents by providing meaningful education in an atmosphere of freedom, secularism and social unity’.
 With this vision Mr. Alok Chandra Deb, the founder of Cambridge School started his dream school in a two roomed flat on Qutub Road, Delhi, in 1931.

 With the determination, persistence, vigour and intellect of Mr. Deb, Cambridge School paved the path of its success.
-The first milestone was laid in 1933 when the school shifted to Daryaganj where it attained the stature of a high ranking co-educational English medium School, preparing students for Cambridge Senior, the Overseas School Certificate examination.
+The first milestone was laid in 1933 when the school shifted to Daryaganj where it attained the stature of a high ranking co-educational English medium School, preparing students for the Senior Cambridge Examination.
 The School excelled in academics, art, music, dance and physical education.
 The School’s PT Squad was adjudged as the best in Delhi for a number of years and in scouting, two of its students were selected to participate in the World Jamboree at Niagara Falls in 1956.
 Later the school shifted to its present premises in Srinivaspuri.
-The foundation stone of Cambridge School Srinivaspuri was laid by the former President of India, Dr. Sarvapalli Radhakrishnan in 1961 and the former Prime Minister of India, Smt.
+The foundation stone of Cambridge School Srinivaspuri was laid by the former President of India, Dr. Sarvepalli Radhakrishnan in 1961 and the former Prime Minister of India, Smt.
 Indira Gandhi inaugurated the building.
-With all the facilities of teaching Science, Commerce, Humanities, music, sports and a large number of extra-curricular activities.
-Cambridge School gained the recognition of being one of the leading schools of Delhi.
+With all the facilities of teaching Science, Commerce, Humanities, music, sports and a large number of extra-curricular activities, Cambridge School gained the recognition of being one of the leading schools of Delhi.
 As the Principal of the school for 35 years, Shri A. C. Deb toiled hard to ensure quality education and character formation to make students responsible citizens.
 Mrs. Roma Deb, his wife, was a guiding force behind Mr. Deb.
 He was a great visionary.
 He introduced the concept of unit tests and activity based learning in the early fifties.

 The founder laid great stress on learning rather than teaching.
 Therefore he started a society, known as ‘Society for the Advancement of Learning’, got it registered in 1961 and handed over the school to the society.
 This society was renamed as the ‘Society for the Advancement of Education’ and it is the present apex body of the school management.